aaron-grau/curic/javascript/projects/asteroids/README.md

 new Asteroid({ pos: [30, 30] });
 ```

-Why do we still need to call `MovingObject`'s `constructor` function from within `Asteroid`'s `constructor` function?
+Why do we still need to call `MovingObject`'s constructor function from within `Asteroid`'s constructor function?

-Our `inherits` function sets up the prototype inheritance chain, which makes methods available on the parent's prototype available to instances of the child class.
-However, we still need to call `MovingObject`'s `constructor` function from within `Asteroid`'s `constructor` function to access the code that sets properties such as `this.pos` and `this.vel`.
-Its the equivalent to calling `super` in a class's `#initialize` method in Ruby.
+Our `inherits` function sets up the prototype inheritance chain, which makes
+methods available on the parent's prototype available to instances of the child
+class.
+However, we still need to call `MovingObject`'s constructor function from
+within `Asteroid`'s constructor function to access the code that sets properties
+such as `this.pos` and `this.vel`.
+Its the equivalent to calling `super` in a
+class's `#initialize` method in Ruby.

+**Note:** Using `inherits` forces one to call the base class's constructor function
+from within the child class's constructor function.
+But invoking an ES2015 class
+constructor without `new` (such as `MovingObject` with `call()`) throws an
+error.

 ### `Game`